SoftHu/tos_avg/Zh/heart_4_2_2.md

 The new coffee pot is a success.
 It's sure to get lots of use.]
 1772873446368600 -->1772873466546521[<b>Speaker 👉 Yohji:</b>
-\nKababa also has interest in the fox ruins.
+\n&lbrace;npc.4223&rbrace; also has interest in the &lbrace;location.10&rbrace;.
 She has offered to host several festivals in Seikyu to fund a survey of their depths.\nPowerful items are rumoured to be hidden within.
 I can only guess at what she hopes to find…
-But for now, we have a common goal.\nI don't want Kababa or her people in the ruins though Her money is vital to our endeavour,
+But for now, we have a common goal.\nI don't want &lbrace;npc.4223&rbrace; or her people in the ruins though Her money is vital to our endeavour,
 But the ruins are sacred and dangerous.\n&lbrace;c.playername&rbrace;, what we find there will undoubtably effect you the most.